TomAFrench/create-ocean-app/README.md

 - **Minimalistic by design:** You are one command away from creating a new Ocean-powered React app.
 No intermediary installs, scripts or shims.

-- **End-to-End**: Create Ocean App provides you everything that you need to build and maintain an Ocean-powered React app at scale, by bringing Yarn Workspaces, Create React App and The Graph under one roof
+- **End-to-End**: Create Ocean App provides you everything that you need to build and maintain an Ocean-powered React app at scale, by bringing Yarn Workspaces, Create React App and Ocean Protocol under one roof

-- **Aimed at Experience Architects**: As Kames CG argues in [Ethereum Growth's Problem](https://medium.com/horizin/ethereums-growth-problem-5cab86734917),   the Ethereum ecosystem is in a much greater need for top-notch product creators, not smart contract developers.
-Create Ocean App does not enable a smart contract development environment, expecting you to import your own ABIs or build on top of an established protocol like [Maker](https://makerdao.com), [Compound](https://compound.finance/) or [Sablier](https://sablier.finance)

 - **Not Reinventing The Wheel**: Under the hood, you use Create React App, one of the most popular and battle-tested frontend development environments.